Italian destroyer Carabiniere (1909): Design

 Carabiniere was powered by two sets of triple expansion steam engines fed by three Thornycroft water-tube boilers, producing an estimated 6,000 ihp and driving two propeller shafts.
 As built, she could reach a maximum speed of 28.5 kn.
 Her fuel capacity of 65 t of fuel oil gave her a range of 1,600 nmi at 12 kn.
 She was fitted with four 76 mm/40 calibre guns and three 450 mm torpedo tubes.

 Construction and commissioning

 Carabiniere was laid down on 7 November 1905 at the Gio.
 Ansaldo & C. shipyard in Genoa, Italy.
 She was launched on 12 October 1909 and completed on 26 January 1910.
 She was commissioned in 1910.

 Motto

-The ship's motto initially was what then also was the motto of Italy's gendarmerie, the Carabinieri: Usi obey tacendo e tacendo morir ("It is customary to obey in silence and to die in silence"), taken from the 1861 short poem La rassegna di Novara ("The Review of Novara") by Costantino Nigra.
+The ship's motto initially was what then also was the motto of Italy's gendarmerie, the Carabinieri: Usi obbedir tacendo e tacendo morir ("[They are] accustomed to obey in silence and to die in silence"), taken from the 1861 short poem La rassegna di Novara ("The Review of Novara") by Costantino Nigra.
 In 1914, on the occasion of the 100th anniversary of the Carabinieri, the Carabinieri adopted the new motto Nei secoli fedele ("Forever faithful").
 The destroyer then adopted the new motto as well, and it went on to become the motto of subsequent Regia Marina ("Royal Navy") and Marina Militare (Italian Navy) ships named Carabiniere.